lucychambers/techtohuman/_posts/articles/2014-11-09-good_strategy.md

 # Further reading:

 * [Forbes article](http://www.forbes.com/sites/davelavinsky/2013/10/18/strategic-plan-template-what-to-include/) on what to include in a strategic planning template.
-I didn't follow this personally - as I felt like the strategy should be realtively succinct.
+I didn't follow this personally - as I felt like the strategy should be relatively succinct.
 I felt things like SWOT analysis should inform a strategy, but the strategy should be to the point.
 * [Management Help Post](http://managementhelp.org/freenonprofittraining/strategic-plan-framework.htm) - on a similar topic to the above.
 Lots of good stuff in there, but again, I felt a bit heavyweight for our requirements!